Delubear/GlucoseTray/README.md

 <strong>Step-by-step Instructions:</strong> <br>
-Open GlucoseTray.exe.config in your text editor and set your desired values there.
-Most important is to set your Dexcom username and password so the app can authenticate and get your data from Dexcom.
+Open appsettings.json in your text editor and set your desired values there.
+Most important settings are to configure if you are using Nightscout or Dexcom as data source and to enter your site url (NightScout) or credentials (Dexcom).

 HighBg displays yellow. <br>
 DangerousHighBg displays red. <br>